 Need a gift for a gifted musician?

-The Tablets are the songs of Liz Godoy.
+The Tablets are the songs of mexican-brooklyn-based Liz Godoy.

 In early 2010, following the hiatus of her previous band 'the fearsome sparrow', Liz began writing a series of songs that are solely hers.
 The 11 tracks that make up the self-titled The Tablets debut LP, are more than the sum of their parts; upon listening, you can clearly hear Liz's wide range of influences from 60's garage and pop, to dark 80's and new wave and some of her favorite childhood mexican girl-pop dance tunes perfectly balanced with gritty shoe-gaze guitars and distorted Farfisa, giving counterpoint to her sweet understated vocals.
 But Godoy's songwriting is more than that, as you will hear in the slow-tempo, obscure and heart-breaking "Armistice" and the ominous "Pray a Fight", she's determined to keep writing without prejudice, to genre or style.